Harvey Weinstein appeals sexual assault conviction with focus on juror who penned novel

 Defense lawyers confronted Juror No. 11 about her novel during the selection hearing.

 She denied that her book related to the subject matter of the case, noting that the conduct in her story is “consensual.”
-When asked about a blurb on her book’s website describing “predatory older men,” the juror said she hadn’t recalled the publisher using that description.
+When asked about a blurb on her book’s website describing “predatory older men,” the juror said she had not recalled the publisher using that description.
 Weinstein’s team had already used up all their opportunities to veto jurors, so they asked Burke to dismiss the novelist, which the judge declined to do.

 “Juror No. 11’s fixation with matters of consent and predatory older men and her lack of candor about it, raises troubling questions about whether she prejudged Mr. Weinstein’s guilt and whether she had a personal agenda to see him convicted,” Weinstein attorneys Barry Kamins, John Leventhal and Diana Fabi Samson wrote in the appeal brief.